Cultural Anthropology: Culture, Cultures, & Cultural Relativism

 Explores cultural anthropology, the anthropological idea of culture and how it turned to plural cultures.
 Anthropology must bid “Adieu Culture” (Trouillot 2003).

 Content sections forthcoming.
-Preview with these related posts, or follow my current Cultural Anthropology 2016 course.
+Preview with these related posts, or see my 2016 course Cultural Anthropology.

 Ruth Benedict, Patterns of Culture: From Culture to Cultures